nspavlo/Chili/README.md

 ## Contributing

+We can’t always see our own blind spots, and it’s a gift to have them pointed out by another perspective.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.